im-13/travel-match/README.md

 * Database initialization

-In order to create 100 sample Users in the db, run:
+In order to create 100 test Users in the db, run:
 $ rake db:seed

 * How to run the test suite